jamesmf/cclm/readme.md

 pretrainer.fit(dataset, epochs=10)
 ```

-The `MaskedLanguagePretrainer` defines a transformer model (which uses strided convolutions to reduce the size before the transformer layer, then upsamples to match the original size), and calling `.fit()` will use the `MLMPreprocessor` associated with the `base` to produce masked inputs and try to identify the missing input token(s) using `sampled_softmax` loss.
+The `MaskedLanguagePretrainer` defines a transformer model (which uses strided convolutions to reduce the size before the transformer layer, then upsamples to match the original size), and calling `.fit()` will use the `MLMPreprocessor` associated with the `base` to produce masked inputs and try to identify the missing input token(s) using `sampled_softmax` loss or negative sampling.

 Once you've trained one or more models with `Pretrainer` objects, you can compose them together into one model.